textadventures/quest/docs/shop.md

 ### Game Scripts

 We need to add a script on the game object.
-On the _Features_ tab, tick to display "Advanced scripts",then on the _Advanced scripts_ tab, paste this in at the bottom ("backdrop scope script..."):
+On the _Features_ tab, tick to display "Advanced scripts", then on the _Advanced scripts_ tab, paste this in at the bottom ("backdrop scope script..."):

 ```
 if (HasAttribute(game.pov.parent, "stock")) {